engineerthenet/ArduinoVESC/README.md

 ## Todo

 Add support for software serial for the VESC so hardware serial can be used for Serial Monitor, this would allow an Uno to be used.
+Add support for the setup values, app and motor configurations to be read from the VESC.

 ## License